Skip to content

 Mixed providers

-One way to spread work across all three providers: Gemini Flash-Lite on the high-volume filter, Claude Sonnet for careful abstract scoring, GPT-5.4 on deep PDF analysis, Gemini 3.1 Pro for briefing synthesis, and Claude Haiku compressing quick summaries.
+One way to spread work across all three providers: Gemini Flash-Lite on the high-volume filter, Claude Sonnet for careful abstract scoring, GPT-5.6 Terra on deep PDF analysis, Gemini 3.6 Flash for briefing synthesis, and Claude Haiku compressing quick summaries.
 Requires keys for all three.

 SlotModel